KevinKra/Notes/electronics/raspberryPi/readme.md

 1. in circuit boards, inductors look like copper wire wrapped around a ring.
 Sometimes they have casing to shield the magnetic current and prevent interacting with other components.
 1. `inductors` can be used to boost converters to increase DC voltage output.
 They can be used to choke AC supply and allow only DC to pass.
 They can be used to filter and separate difference frequencies.
 Used in transformers, motors, and relays.
 1. in units of **Henry (H)**. `1H = 1V of EMF cross the inductor with 1 Ampere of current.`
+1. when enough current passes through a coil it creates `induction` which is the process of creating a magnetic field.

 ### Transistor Questions